CoffeeITWorks/ansible_burp2_server/README.md

 Install ansible http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip

 Note for fedora:
-You need ´python2-cryptography python2-devel python2-cffi´ and use pip2 install
+You need `python2-cryptography python2-devel python2-cffi` and use pip2 install
-Also use ´pip2 install --upgrade pip´ before install
+Also use `pip2 install --upgrade pip` before install

 Install the role on the system: